 - (a) Definition.
 As used in this section, the term Compensatory Time refers to that time which an employee is entitled to be absent from duty with pay for hours worked in addition to or excess of their normal work schedule. - (b) Accrual.
-For hours worked in excess of forty (40) hours in a seven (7) day work period as defined in section 11.2(a), Compensatory Time shall be earned at the rate of time and one-half (1-1/2). - (c) Use.
-Use of Compensatory Time shall be scheduled with the due consideration for the wishes of the employee and so as to not interfere with the normal operation of City business.
-Approval of request for use of Compensatory Time shall be at the sole discretion of the department head, but once approved, cannot be changed unless an emergency situation arises. - (d) Payment.
+For hours worked in excess of forty (40) hours in a seven (7) day work period as defined in section 11.2(a), Compensatory Time may be earned at the rate of time and one-half (1-1/2).
+No more than one hundred (100) hours (forty [40] hours worked at time and one-half [1-1/2]) may be carried on the books at any time. - (c) Use.
+Use of Compensatory Time shall be scheduled with due consideration for the wishes of the employee and so as to not interfere with the normal operation of City business.
+Approval of requests for use of Compensatory Time shall be at the sole discretion of the department head, but once approved, cannot be changed unless an emergency situation arises. - (d) Payment.
 Once one hundred (100) hours of Compensatory Time is accrued on the books, all other hours worked in excess of forty (40) hours in a seven (7) day work period will automatically be paid.

-At the end of each calendar year, all Compensatory Time will be carried forward (forty (40) hours maximum), unless the employee elects to have the compensatory balance paid.
-Carryover Compensatory Time cannot exceed the forty (40) hours maximum.
+At the end of each calendar year, all CTO will be carried forward (40 hours maximum), unless the employee elects to have the compensatory balance paid.
+Carryover CTO cannot exceed the forty (40) hours maximum.